Florida to Louisiana braces for likely-Tropical Storm or Hurricane Helene as Invest 97L eyes Gulf of Mexico

-A number of computer forecast models depict a strong tropical storm or hurricane in the Gulf of Mexico by the end of this week, but there still remains a lot of uncertainty in the forecast, with several potential outcomes.
+A number of computer forecast models depict a strong tropical storm or hurricane in the eastern Gulf of Mexico by the end of this week, but there still remains a lot of uncertainty in the forecast, with several potential outcomes.

 Millions of people living along the Gulf Coast are being urged to make sure preparations are in place as the next tropical threat to the U.S. brews in the Caribbean, and there are increasing signs that the ingredients needed for a tropical storm or hurricane to form are coming together.

-A number of computer forecast models depict a strong tropical storm or hurricane in the Gulf of Mexico by the end of this week, but there still remains a lot of uncertainty in the forecast, with several potential outcomes.
+A number of computer forecast models depict a strong tropical storm or hurricane in the eastern Gulf of Mexico by the end of this week, but there still remains a lot of uncertainty in the forecast, with several potential outcomes.

 (FOX Weather)

-Regardless of development, this system is expected to dump heavy rain over portions of Central America during the next several days, according to the NHC.
+The system is expected to dump heavy rain over portions of Central America during the next several days, according to the NHC.

 DOWNLOAD THE FREE FOX WEATHER APP